Ladme/gorder/README.md

 Run time of the analyses performed in the Validation section by various programs:
 ![Bar chart showing the run time of various programs.](validation/aaorder_benchmark.png)

-*Benchmarks were conducted on Debian 12 with an 8-core Intel Core i7-10700 CPU.
+*Benchmarks were conducted on Debian 12 with an 8-core Intel Core i7-10700 CPU and SK Hynix BC511 HFM512GDJTNI SSD.
 Benchmarking of `gmx order` and `gorder` was performed using [`hyperfine`](https://github.com/sharkdp/hyperfine).
 The `NMR lipids` script and `calc_op.tcl` were dramatically slower, so only approximate values obtained using GNU's `time` are reported.*

 <sup>a</sup> Note that, unlike `calc_op.tcl` and `gmx order`, the `OrderParameter.py` script provides information about the order of individual C-H bonds. `gorder` also provides this information.